Garbage Disposal Tips – Items To Avoid.

 When flushing anything down your garbage disposal, always use cold water.
 Hot water will melt the grease and then it can build up again in the pipes, causing further problems.

 You should let the cold water run for half a minute after everything has been flushed down.
 If you have any doubt about what to put in the garbage disposal, rather throw it out.

 If you live in a house with a yard, it might be very good idea to start a compost heap.
 Rather than throw food and peels down the garbage disposal, throw these items into a compost heap.
 Soon you will have a great source of nutrition-rich compost which will help your flowers and plants flourish and grow.

 It is a good idea to start a compost heap even if your garbage disposal unit is one of the newer models which can handle most debris.
 A compost heap is great step towards going “green”.

 We Are Certified Installers of Garbage Disposals in Los Angeles, CA

-Mr. Speedy Plumbers are certified distributors and installers of garbage disposal units from the leading US manufacturers, including InSinkerator, WhirlAway, Whirlpool, Viking and Waste King.
+Mr. Speedy Plumbing is certified distributor and installers of garbage disposal units In Los Angeles, from the leading US manufacturers, including InSinkerator, WhirlAway, Whirlpool, Viking and Waste King.
 We have great prices and we keep a large inventory of garbage disposal units on hand.

 This means we can install your new unit the same day you call us.
 We offer discount coupons and specials on garbage disposal sales, installation and replacement.

-Call Mr. Speedy now, and get a new garbage disposal installed in your sink today.
+Call Mr. Speedy Plumbing now, and get a new garbage disposal installed in your sink today.
 We can isntall or repair your garbage disposal unit anything, anywhere in Los Angeles.